St Robert's Church, Harrogate

 Our Lady Immaculate & St Robert's Catholic Church, Harrogate is a parish church in the Roman Catholic Church located in Harrogate.
 It is a Grade II listed building.

 History

 The presbytery dates from 1864.
 The church dates from 1873 by George Goldie and Charles Edwin Child.
 The church was opened by Cardinal Henry Edward Manning on 5 June 1873.

+One of the priests of St Robert's was the secessionist from Anglicanism, Canon William Pope.
 The Lady Chapel was added in 1906 by Marten of Leeds.
 It is built in the Gothic Revival style.
-The church was consecrated in 1930.
+The church, including its plaster relief Stations of the Cross panels, was consecrated on 10 May 1930, by Bishop Joseph Cowgill of Leeds.

 Organ

 An organ by William Hill was installed in 1899.
 A specification of that organ can be found on the National Pipe Organ Register.